 The Benefits of Small, Sustainable Travel Are Great—& Can Be Private

 Our curated expedition cruises and wilderness adventures are getting more national attention than ever amid travelers’ desire to explore remote places with small groups.
 We represent a select portfolio of small ships that, depending on the destination, range from an average of 20 to 100 guests and have flexible itineraries.
-The size of these expedition ships means that crews and passengers will benefit from not being surrounded by thousands of other travelers in port or on-board, and all are available to charter with your own small group for the ultimate privacy, exclusivity and customization.
+The size of these expedition ships means that crews and passengers will benefit from not being surrounded by thousands of other travelers in port or onboard, and all of the small ships that we work with are available to charter with your own small group for the ultimate privacy, exclusivity and customization.
 On land, our wilderness lodges are rooted in their environment, often run in partnership with the local community.
 Lodge buy-outs to reserve these smaller boutique haciendas, lodges and luxury camps for family and friend groups are also in more demand.

-Your Booking Can be More Affordable & Flexible Than Ever
+Booking Are More Affordable & Flexible Than Ever

 The times have changed—and fast—for travel providers worldwide.
 From the smallest of captain-owned ships in Alaska to state-of-the-art luxury fleets in Antarctica and community-run lodges in Peru, virtually every trip operator has amended their deposit and cancellation terms to adjust to the new reality.
 For travelers like you, this means options like less money down, fewer nonrefundable deposits and more early-booking deals to secure future journeys—a great idea as there is sure to be a rush to travel again for pent-up globetrotters!
 In fact, we’re already seeing 2021 space filling up at our small accommodations.

 AdventureSmith has strong, longtime relationships with our partners and thus in-depth knowledge about travel destinations, operators and their responses to the pandemic.
-We have been in continuous contact with our ground operators, small ships, wilderness lodges and industry organizations worldwide, to ensure we can not only provide the most up-to-date information (a glimpse of which can be found on our COVID-19 Information for AdventureSmith Travelers page) but also to advocate for our booked clients and their adjusting needs.
+We have been in continuous contact with our ground operators, small ships, wilderness lodges and industry organizations worldwide, to ensure we can not only provide the most up-to-date information (a glimpse of which can be found on our COVID-19 Information for AdventureSmith Travelers and How to Get a COVID Test For Travel pages) but also to advocate for our booked clients and their adjusting needs.
 We are in the field, experiencing travel in the age of COVID-19 and reporting back with our firsthand insight and advice.
 All of this combined can assist you in making the right decision about your travel plans.

 This post is among AdventureSmith Explorations’ extensive collection of travel guides; find more on the AdventureSmith Travel Blog.
 While originally published in March 2020, the information on this page has since been updated to reflect the latest from our team.